Social Sites as Seed Sites

 Filed October 27, 2008

-A host-based seed sites selection process considers factors such as quality, importance and potential yield of hosts in a decision to use a document of a host as a seed.
+A host-based seed site selection process considers factors such as quality, importance, and potential yield of hosts in a decision to use a document of a host as a seed.

-A subset of a plurality of hosts is determined, including some but not all of the plurality of the hosts, according to an indication of the importance of the hosts, according to an expected yield of new documents for the hosts, and according to preferences for the markets, the hosts belong to.
+A subset of a plurality of hosts is found, including some but not all of the plurality of the hosts, according to an indication of the importance of the hosts, according to an expected yield of new documents for the hosts, and according to preferences for the markets, the hosts belong to.

-At least one seed site is generated for each host of the determined subset of hosts, wherein each generated at least one seed includes an indication of a document in the linked database of documents.
+At least one seed site for each host of the determined subset of hosts.
+Each generated at least one seed includes an indication of a document in the linked database of documents.
 The generated seeds are provided to be accessible by a database crawler.

 Revisiting the same seed sites regularly may not result in discovering a large number of new URLs.
-The Yahoo pending patent provides a glimpse at how they may compare and choose amongst potential seed sites.
+However, the Yahoo pending patent provides a glimpse at how they may compare and choose amongst potential seed sites.

-It tells us that the seed sites selection process can be improved if the choice of particular selected seed sites results in:
+It tells us that the seed sites selection process can become better if the choice of particular selected seed sites results in:

-- A relatively large number of previously undiscovered documents being discovered and processed.
+- A relatively large number of previously undiscovered documents discovered and processed

 - The crawling of relatively more of more important hosts and documents, and fewer of less important hosts and documents

 - A desirable distribution among markets or categories of sites